Avee217/SuperSpartyBros/README.md

 # SuperSpartyBros
 Collect coins, avoid enemies, and go for the Sword!

+The objective of the game is to progress through levels by defeating enemies, collecting items and solving puzzles without dying.
+It involved using the college mascot as the main character.
+The game was created as a project under the  “Game Development For Modern Platforms “  in the Game Design and Development specialization course in coursera.

 1. Added a new platform with a trap mechanic.
 2. Altered an enemy to create a new enemy skin.
 3. Added a weapon to the new enemy.